- 15 Tips to Keep Your Money Safe

 As we stated before, any information you put online should be considered unsafe.
 Therefore, you're not 100% safe whenever you make purchases online.
 However, since it's nearly impossible to avoid purchasing anything online these days, there are ways you can add some additional securities for your shopping sprees.

-Always make sure the website you’re trying to purchase an item from is secure and authentic.
+Make sure the website you're trying to purchase an item from is secure and authentic.
 You want to look for websites that start with "https://" (instead of just "http://") and include the padlock symbol.
-If you don’t see the padlock, don’t enter your credit card or other financial information.
+If you don't see the padlock, don't enter your credit card or other financial details.

 13. Pay with Credit Cards When Possible

 Some of us have been conditioned to believe paying with credit cards will only rack up credit card debt.
-However, it may be in your best interest to use a credit card for everyday purchases, so you’re not putting your money at risk.
+However, it may be in your best interest to use a credit card for everyday purchases to avoid putting your money at risk.

 Credit cards generally have much better protection against fraud than debit cards do.
 If a scammer has access to your checking account, they can drain all your money.
 If a scammer gains access to a credit card, your money is safe, and you can contest unwanted charges with your credit card company.
 Additionally, credit card companies will usually block suspicious charges until you confirm they aren't fraudulent.

 - Fast Account Freeze - Turn your account on/off